Five steps to securing your identity infrastructure

 If your organization uses a hybrid identity solution with pass-through authentication or federation, then you should enable password hash sync for the following two reasons:

 - In the event of an on-premises outage (for example, in a ransomware attack) you can switch over to using cloud authentication using password hash sync.
-This backup authentication method will allow you to continue accessing apps configured for authentication with Azure Active Directory, including Office 365.
+This backup authentication method will allow you to continue accessing apps configured for authentication with Azure Active Directory, including Microsoft 365.
 In this case, IT staff won't need to resort to personal email accounts to share data until the on-premises outage is resolved.

 Learn more about how password hash sync works.